 In order to maintain its independence, the Center for Competitive Politics accepts no government funding.
 We receive funding from individuals and foundations.
 Approximately five percent of CCP’s funding comes from for-profit corporations.
-CCP is a nonprofit, tax-exempt educational foundation under Section 501(c)3 of the Internal Revenue Code.
-Contributions to CCP are tax-exempt under the law.
+CCP is a nonprofit, tax-exempt educational foundation organized under Section 501(c)(3) of the Internal Revenue Code.
+Contributions to CCP are tax deductible under the law.

 The Center for Competitive Politics respects the privacy of our donors and their choice not to have their personal information shared with others.
 The Center does not and will not sell, rent, or trade donor information to organizations that use such information for commercial purposes.
 Occasionally, we make donor mailing lists available for one time use by selected nonprofits in return for donor lists from those organizations.
 This helps CCP continue to grow.
 Our donors may instruct that we exclude their information from any lists that we share.
 Please send all such requests to Alex Kroll (CCP’s Development Director) by email to [email protected] or by mail to 124 S. West St. #201, Alexandria VA 22314.
 They will be implemented as soon as possible.